How can I verify that any UV-C disinfection station, including UVone, is actually disinfecting devices?

-There is a recess for your finger to use to pry the door open manually when there is no power to the unit itself.
+There is a recess for your finger to pry the door open manually when there is no power to the unit.

 COVID-19 is actual the name of the disease and not the virus.
 The virus that causes COVID-19 is SARS-CoV-2.
 It’s considered a Class B infectious disease, so is subject to BSL3 testing.
 Most commercial labs are not qualified to conduct this testing.
 In fact, there are less than 1,400 labs worldwide that are qualified to test for SARS-CoV-2.
 That being said, “Human Coronavirus 229E” is considered an acceptable “surrogate” for SARS-CoV-2.
 We are currently in process of testing for Human Coronavirus 229E.
 We should have these test results shortly.
 We have recently identified a lab that will be able to test UVone with SARS-CoV-2, the virus that causes COVID-19.
 With a limited number of labs, and these labs being very high in demand, this testing will take a bit longer, but we should have this data soon.

 The app allows the user to:

 - check if a replacement bulb is required, if so, which bulb

-- pushes through any updates to bugs or fireware
+- pushes through any updates to bugs or firmware

 - change from Manual to Automatic mode